Lowie8192/do-not-click/README.md

 * Change 2: I got a tip from LinuxMint4Ever, so i changed "shutdown -s" to "shutdown /h".
 * Change 3: Today i fixed the echo's after the shutdown function.
 I Also updated the README.

 Thanks for using/reading this!
 For questions contact me on discord!
-More info on my site: https://Lowie8192.github.io/website/www/.
+More info on my site: https://Lowie8192.github.io/website/www/ or http://lowie.c1.biz/.

 Socials:

-* Discord: lowie#4323,
+* Discord: Lowie8192#4323,
 * Github: Lowie8192.